R220 Supplement, References to Responsibilities

 22.214.171.124.
 Honorary Degrees: Each university and college of the system is authorized to award honorary degrees in recognition of outstanding achievement or distinctive public service, as selected for such consideration by the institutional Board of Trustees.
 (Utah Code §53B-2-103(2)(d))

 126.96.36.199.
-Degrees, Diplomas and Certificates: Each Institutional Board of Trustees is authorized to approve all candidates for earned degrees and diplomas authorized by law and the Board of Regents, conferred by the institution.
-(Utah Code §53B-16-103) Such candidates shall be recommended to the institutional Board of Trustees by the President and faculties in accordance with institutional rules, provided that no degree or diploma shall be conferred except as authorized by law and the Board of Regents.
+Degrees, Diplomas and Certificates: Each Institutional Board of Trustees is authorized to approve all candidates for earned degrees and diplomas authorized by law and the Board of Higher Education, conferred by the institution.
+(Utah Code §53B-16-103) Such candidates shall be recommended to the institutional Board of Trustees by the President and faculties in accordance with institutional rules, provided that no degree or diploma shall be conferred except as authorized by law and the Board of Higher Education.
 Upon approval, all degrees and certificates shall be conferred in each institution by the President thereof.
-The general style for conferring degrees shall be: “As authorized by law and the Utah State Board of Regents.”
-Diplomas attesting thereto shall bear the signature of the President of the institution, the Chair of the institutional Board of Trustees, the Chair of the State Board of Regents, and the Commissioner of Higher Education.
-Non degree certificates signifying completion of short, correspondence, or extension courses, as authorized under law prior to June 30, 1969, may be distributed and awarded by each institution, provided that the State Board of Regents may direct the termination of any such when inconsistent with the institutional role prescribed by the Board.
-New or additional degrees, diplomas, or certificates since June 30, 1969, shall be subject to the approval of the State Board of Regents.
+The general style for conferring degrees shall be: “As authorized by law and the Board of Higher Education.”
+Diplomas attesting thereto shall bear the signature of the President of the institution, the Chair of the institutional Board of Trustees, the Chair of the Board of Higher Education, and the Commissioner of Higher Education.
+Non degree certificates signifying completion of short, correspondence, or extension courses, as authorized under law prior to June 30, 1969, may be distributed and awarded by each institution, provided that the Board of Higher Education may direct the termination of any such when inconsistent with the institutional role prescribed by the Board.
+New or additional degrees, diplomas, or certificates since June 30, 1969, shall be subject to the approval of the Board of Higher Education.

 188.8.131.52.
 Trustees Bylaws: Each institutional Board of Trustees may enact such bylaws for its own government as it deems necessary, provided such bylaws are not in conflict with these bylaws, including provision for regular meetings of the institutional Board of Trustees.
-Copies of the institutional Board of Trustees’ bylaws shall be submitted to the State Board of Regents.
+Copies of the institutional Board of Trustees’ bylaws shall be submitted to the Board of Higher Education.
 (Utah Code §53B-2-103(5))

 184.108.40.206.
-Bylaws, Institutional Rules, and Other Reports Submitted to State Board of Regents: The President of each institution is responsible for submitting to the State Board of Regents copies of both (1) the institutional Board of Trustees’ bylaws for its own government, and (2) copies of the institutional rules and regulations governing the institution, to be issued by the President with the approval of the Institutional Board of Trustees, as set forth and delegated in Sections 220.127.116.11. and 18.104.22.168. of these bylaws above, and any other reports of institutional business required by the State Board of Regents.
+Bylaws, Institutional Rules, and Other Reports Submitted to Board of Higher Education: The President of each institution is responsible for submitting to the Board of Higher Education copies of both (1) the institutional Board of Trustees’ bylaws for its own government, and (2) copies of the institutional rules and regulations governing the institution, to be issued by the President with the approval of the Institutional Board of Trustees, as set forth and delegated in Sections 220.127.116.11. and 18.104.22.168. of these bylaws above, and any other reports of institutional business required by the Board of Higher Education.

 22.214.171.124.
-Questions of Institutional Role, Authority and Operations: Questions regarding the scope of institutional role and authority and operations of institutional Boards of Trustees under these bylaws and the State Board of Regents’ authority, shall be referred initially by the President of each institution to the Commissioner of Higher Education for transmittal, examination, review and necessary consideration by the Board of Regents.
+Questions of Institutional Role, Authority and Operations: Questions regarding the scope of institutional role and authority and operations of institutional Boards of Trustees under these bylaws and the Board of Higher Education’s authority, shall be referred initially by the President of each institution to the Commissioner of Higher Education for transmittal, examination, review and necessary consideration by the Board of Higher Education.

-R131, Functions of the State Board of Regents
+R131, Functions of the Board of Higher Education

 R131-3.Functions: Administrative responsibilities for institutional operations shall be delegated to the respective Presidents and institutional Boards of Trustees.
-The State Board of Regents reserves to itself final authority to consider and act on the following matters: (See R131 for list.)
+The Board of Higher Education reserves to itself final authority to consider and act on the following matters: (See R131 for list.)

 R135, Institutional Legal Counsel in the System of Higher Education

 3.1.
-Appointment of Attorneys: Subject to the authority of the Board of Regents, these Policies and Procedures, and specific Board of Regent approval, the President of each institution with the approval of the institution’s Board of Trustees may appoint full and part time attorneys to provide legal advice to the institution’s administration and to coordinate legal affairs within the institution.
+Appointment of Attorneys: Subject to the authority of the Board of Higher Education, these Policies and Procedures, and specific Board of Higher Education approval, the President of each institution with the approval of the institution’s Board of Trustees may appoint full and part time attorneys to provide legal advice to the institution’s administration and to coordinate legal affairs within the institution.

-R203, Search Committee Appointment and Function, and Regents’ Selection of Presidents of Institution
+R203, Search Committee Appointment and Function, and the Board’s Selection of Presidents of Institution

 3.3.
-Chair Appoints Search Committee: The Chair of the State Board of Regents shall appoint a search committee chair and the full membership of a search committee following authorization by the Board and after consultation with the Chair or other members of the Board of Trustees and other constituencies, as is deemed advisable by the Chair of the Board of Regents.
-All search committee chairs shall be members of the Board of Regents.
-Additionally, not less than five Regents shall be appointed to all search committees.
-To the extent possible, the Search Committee will include an equal number of Regents and Trustees.
-The membership of search committees to be appointed by the Chair shall be broadly representative of the Regents, institutional Board of Trustees, faculty, and administration, but not to exceed twenty-three members.
+Chair Appoints Search Committee: The Chair of the Board of Higher Education shall appoint a search committee chair and the full membership of a search committee following authorization by the Board and after consultation with the Chair or other members of the Board of Trustees and other constituencies, as is deemed advisable by the Chair of the Board.
+All search committee chairs shall be members of the Board of Higher Education.
+Additionally, not less than five Board member shall be appointed to all search committees.
+To the extent possible, the Search Committee will include an equal number of Board members and Trustees.
+The membership of search committees to be appointed by the Chair shall be broadly representative of the Board, institutional Board of Trustees, faculty, and administration, but not to exceed twenty-three members.
 In addition, the Chair shall give consideration to appointing representatives of the alumni, the community, the student body, and the college or university staff.
 Also, consideration shall be given to assure appropriate representation of women and people of color on the search committee.
-After consulting with the Commissioner of Higher Education, the Chair of the Board of Regents shall appoint a member of the Commissioner’s staff to serve as executive secretary to the search committee.
+After consulting with the Commissioner of Higher Education, the Chair of the Board of Higher Education shall appoint a member of the Commissioner’s staff to serve as executive secretary to the search committee.

 4.1.
-Regents May Consider All Candidates and Nominees; Consideration of Search Committee Deliberations and Actions: All names of all persons that were interviewed by the search committee, and all names of all applicants and nominees that were not interviewed, shall be transmitted to the Regents, and the Regents shall interview any person on either list and shall appoint the individual whom the Regents feel is the best qualified for the position.
+Board members May Consider All Candidates and Nominees; Consideration of Search Committee Deliberations and Actions: All names of all persons that were interviewed by the search committee, and all names of all applicants and nominees that were not interviewed, shall be transmitted to the Board members, and the Board members shall interview any person on either list and shall appoint the individual whom the Board members feel is the best qualified for the position.
 This shall be done, however, after having weighed very carefully the views expressed by the search committee members and after having given very careful consideration to the voting of the committee members as outlined above, and after consulting with the institutional Board of Trustees.

 4.8.
 Board of Trustees may petition for consultation: Prior to the final selection of an institutional President, the Board of Trustees may petition the Board to arrange for more extended communications regarding the selection of the President.